 Who Pays Tax in the UK

-Basically anyone of any age or status must pay tax if they are in business.
-However how much tax they pay depends on the total amount of money they make after deducting any reliefs and allowances they are entitled to.
+However, how much tax they pay depends on the total amount of money they make after deducting any reliefs and allowances they are entitled to.

 Every individual is entitled to certain reliefs and allowances depending on their status.
 After deducting all these it may well mean there is no tax to pay.
 However it is the individuals responsibility to: